codezero-be/mapify/README.md

 ### Include Scripts

-You will need to [create an API key](https://developers.google.com/maps/documentation/javascript/get-api-key) to work with the Google Maps API.
+You probably want to [create an API key](https://developers.google.com/maps/documentation/javascript/get-api-key) to work with the Google Maps API.
+You can use the API without a key, but there will be a warning in the console window.

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.1.1/jquery.min.js"></script>